 Fundings: ANR QPSNanowires, COFUND Greque

 The motion and the vibration of objects are phenomena we experience every day.
 But how does this translate at the quantum scale, when motion is governed by quantum mechanics?
-For a few years, this question can be investigated experimentally, with nano- and micro-objects being prepared in quantum states of motion.
-Acoustic/mechanical systems also have great potential for applications in quantum engineering science (better isolation between individual systems, small footprint) and they interact with various systems, from spins to microwave and optical photons.
-In our group we build and measure devices to study both these fundamental and applied aspects experimentally.
+This question can now be investigated experimentally, with nano- and micro-objects being prepared in quantum states of motion.
+Acoustic/mechanical systems also play an essential role in quantum technologies, for instance as quantum interconnects or quantum sensors.
+In our team, we build and operate devices both for the development of such novel quantum technologies and for the investigation of fundamental aspects.

 Superconducting qubits are one of the leading platform in experimental quantum information science.
 One roadblock to scale up these devices, which operate at microwave frequencies, is the lack of a coherent quantum channel to transport quantum information over long distances.
 At optical frequencies, such a channel is naturally available but optical light is not compatible with superconducting qubits.
 However, nano- and micro-mechanical oscillators can couple coherently both to microwave and optical photons.
 We develop such nanomechanical devices, with the aim to enable reversible and coherent transduction between microwave and optical photons.